Pavia, Iloilo: Demographics

+Pavia is the fastest-growing municipality in the province, both in terms of economy and population.
 In the 2020 census, the population of Pavia, Iloilo, was 70,388 people, with a density of sigfig 70,388/27.15.

+Languages

+Pavia, being a suburb of Iloilo City, Hiligaynon is also the most dominant language used by its residents.
+Karay-a is also being spoken, as well as Tagalog and English.

+Religion

+Roman Catholicism is the most dominant religion in this municipality.

 Economy

-Pavia is one of the fastest growing economies in Iloilo.
-It is an agricultural-industrial center where Vitarich Corporation and New Panay Agri-ventures are located in Cabugao Sur, Pavia.
-It is now a commuter town where a number of suburban neighborhoods are located, such as Green Meadows, Providence, Centro Verde, Parc Regency, Centennial Homes, and Deca Homes.
-Pottery is also popular in Pavia.
-Barangay Pandac has a number of agricultural products.
-The newly renovated Mandaue Foam, City Mall, Puregold, GT Town Center, and Robinsons Place Pavia are new large establishments in the town.
-Panay News, a news media outlet, is also located in Pavia.
-It has several hotels: the Gateway Hotel, Sotogrande Hotel, JECA MJC Hotel & Event Center, etc. A new hospital opened called the Holy Mary Women and Children's Hospital.
-Robinsons Builders, Coca-Cola Bottling Company, and Taytay sa Kauswagan employed thousands of employees.
+Pavia has become one of the fastest-growing economies in Iloilo, with a mix of industries and developments.
+It serves as an agricultural-industrial center, hosting companies such as Vitarich Corporation and New Panay Agri-Ventures in Cabugao Sur.
+The town has developed into a commuter area with suburban neighborhoods including Green Meadows, Providence, Centro Verde, Parc Regency, Centennial Homes, and Deca Homes.
+Commercial establishments in Pavia include Mandaue Foam, CityMall, Puregold, GT Town Center, and Robinsons Place Pavia.
+It is also home to Panay News, a regional news media outlet.

+Hotels in the town include Gateway Hotel, Sotogrande Hotel, and JECA MJC Hotel & Event Center.
+Healthcare services are available through facilities like Holy Mary Women and Children's Hospital.
+Major companies operating in Pavia include Robinsons Builders, Coca-Cola Bottling Company, and Taytay sa Kauswagan.
+One of the major developments in Pavia is the Hacienda Verde township by Sta.
+Lucia Land, Inc.